 For these newer use cases, you can see using just dashboards for BI has its limitations.

-The most common issue we hear is that regular business users might want to go beyond the data that fits neatly on their dashboard, as oftentimes they're forced to aggregate datasets for hard averages, reducing the visibility they have into the underlying areas of performance - and the ability to hunt for relevant patterns and root causes.
+The most common issue we hear at Yellowfin is that regular business users might want to go beyond the data that fits neatly on their dashboard, as oftentimes they're forced to aggregate datasets for hard averages, reducing the visibility they have into the underlying areas of performance - and the ability to hunt for relevant patterns and root causes.

 This is where automation - specifically, automated business monitoring (ABM) - helps.